-1. This Section deals with what are generally referred to as fiduciary duties.
-Only individuals exercising managerial authority in a UNA have fiduciary duties.
-This is consistent with U.S. business entity laws.
-See, e.g., Uniform Limited Liability Company Act (2006) §409; Revised Model Business Corporation Act §§8.30 and 8.31.
-Thus, members of a UNA do not have any fiduciary duties to the other members or to the managers or to the UNA, unless the member is also a manager.
+- damages for any action taken, or for failure to take any action, as a manager except liability for 1 2 (1) the amount of financial benefit improperly received by a manager; (2) an intentional 3 infliction of harm on the association or its members; (3) an intentional violation of criminal law; 4 (4) breach of the duty of loyalty; or (5) violations of Section 26 improper distributions.
+5 Comment 6 7 1.
+This Section deals with what are generally referred to as fiduciary duties.
+Only 8 individuals exercising managerial authority in a UNA have fiduciary duties.
+This is consistent 9 with U.S. business entity laws.
+See, e.g., Uniform Limited Liability Company Act (2006) §409; 10 Revised Model Business Corporation Act §§8.30 and 8.31.
+Thus, members of a UNA do not have any fiduciary duties to the other members or to the managers or to the UNA, unless the 11 12 member is also a manager.
 See Section 18.
-In this event that member, in his or her capacity as a manager, would have the fiduciary duties that the other managers of the UNA have.

-2. The two fundamental fiduciary duties are due care and loyalty.
-Good faith is sometimes characterized as a fiduciary duty but with respect to unincorporated business entities is designated as a contract based obligation.
-See, e.g., Uniform Limited Liability Company Act (2006) §409(d).

-3. Subsection (b) describes how a manager exercises due care and good faith in making decisions.
-Subsection (d) describes what is known as the business judgment rule, which in effect is a defense to a breach of duty claim.

-4. Under Subsection (c) a potential breach of loyalty claim (e.g., conflict of interest transaction or appropriation of something that falls within what is commonly called the "corporate opportunity" or "enterprise opportunity" doctrine or engaging in competing activities) can be avoided by advance approval or ratification after full disclosure of the facts.
+In this event that member, in his or her capacity as a 13 manager, would have the fiduciary duties that the other managers of the UNA have.
+14 15 2.
+The three most prominent fiduciary duties are due care, good faith and loyalty.
+The 16 due care and good faith duties are spelled out in detail in Subsection (a).
+The duty of loyalty is 17 not described in detail in the Section (common law principles would apply), but it comes into 18 play under Subsection (b) in determining whether a manager can successfully defend against a 19 breach of fiduciary duty claim under the business judgment rule.
+Under Subsection (b)(1), a 20 finding that the manager had a conflict of interest and therefore breached the duty of loyalty, 21 precludes a finding that the business judgment rule applies.
+An additional requirement for the 22 business judgment rule to be held to be a defense to a breach of fiduciary duty claim is that the 23 manager actually exercised due care and acted in good faith in making the decision that led to the 24 breach claim.
+This is set forth in Subsections (b)(2) and (3).
+25 26 2.
+The two fundamental fiduciary duties are due care and loyalty.
+Good faith is sometimes characterized as a fiduciary duty but with respect to unincorporated business 27 entities is designated as a contract based obligation.
+See, e.g., Uniform Limited Liability 28 29 Company Act (2006) §409(d).
+30 31 3.
+Subsection (b) describes how a manager exercises due care and good faith in 32 making decisions.
+Subsection (d) describes what is known as the business judgment rule.
+33 which in effect is a defense to a breach of duty claim.
+34 4.
+Under Subsection (c) a potential breach of loyalty claim (e.g., conflict of interest 35 transaction or appropriation of something that falls within what is commonly called the "corporate opportunity" or "enterprise opportunity" doctrine or engaging in competing 36 37 activities) can be avoided by advance approval or ratification after full disclosure of the - 3.5.
+Subsection (ee) states that the governing principles of a UNA can limit or eliminate the monetary liability of a manager who is found to have breached a fiduciary duty except for the facts.
 Note also that under Subsection (d)(1) having a conflict of interest precludes the application of the business judgment rule.